kubeflow/website/content/docs/pipelines/pipelines-tutorial.md

 +++
-title = "Pipelines end-to-end guide" description = "An end-to-end tutorial for Kubeflow Pipelines" weight = 3
+title = "Pipelines end-to-end on GCP" description = "An end-to-end tutorial for Kubeflow Pipelines on GCP" weight = 3
 +++